1. The Woman in the Green Dress (1866)

 Rouen and its medieval cathedral proved to be an ideal subject to allow him to achieve this effect and he completed over 30 views of the motif between 1892-93.

 It is known that Monet worked on several canvasses at the same time as the light changed through the day.
-This meant that he was able to work on consecutive days whilst condensing the time it took to paint the entire series.
+This shortened the time it took to paint the entire series, and allowed Monet to wait until the weather conditions were just right before recommencing work on a particular canvas.

 Painting the Rouen Cathedral series